AngelTech90/React.JS/readme.md

 so a react hook is more like a <stong>portal</strong> that let us <strong>set</strong> the information inside our components and let us create adaptable components that will be asociated a stateful variable.

+## What is useEffect?
+useEffect is a built-in React hook that allows you to perform side effects in your functional components.
+Side effects can include operations such as data fetching, subscriptions, or manually changing the DOM.
+Essentially, useEffect helps you manage the lifecycle of your components by allowing you to run code after the component has rendered.

+## Key Features of useEffect

+## Lifecycle Management:
+useEffect combines the functionalities of several lifecycle methods from class components, such as componentDidMount, componentDidUpdate, and componentWillUnmount.
+This means you can handle component lifecycle events in a more streamlined way within functional components.

+## Dependency Array:
+You can control when the effect runs by providing a dependency array as the second argument to useEffect.
+If you pass an empty array ([]), the effect will only run once after the initial render, similar to componentDidMount.
+If you include variables in the array, the effect will run whenever those variables change.

+## Cleanup Function:
+useEffect can return a cleanup function that React will call when the component unmounts or before the effect runs again.
+This is useful for cleaning up subscriptions or timers to prevent memory leaks.

 all stopped on 1:58:08